BackEndByAlex/salaryscope-api/src/graphql/README.md

 Builds and returns the Apollo Server instance.
 It:
 1. Loads all `.graphql` schema files from `schema/`
 2. Registers all resolver files
+3. Applies a query depth limit of 5 levels to prevent deeply nested query abuse
-3. Configures the embedded sandbox (Apollo Studio in production, local sandbox in development)
+4. Configures the embedded sandbox (Apollo Studio in production, local sandbox in development)

 ---